mic-cao/hExplorer/README.md

 ## Conclusion

-The Storm Tracker API R Package offers a comprehensive suite of tools for analyzing and visualizing US coastal storm data.
+The hExplorer Package offers a comprehensive suite of tools for analyzing and visualizing US coastal storm data.
 Whether you're a researcher studying tropical cyclones or a weather enthusiast curious about storm trends, this package provides valuable insights and functionalities.

 For detailed usage instructions and examples, please refer to the vignette included with the package.